How Much Does Physician Assistant (PA) School Cost?

 • Federal work-study options

-Federal loans can be popular ways to pay physician assistant program costs for several reasons, including how payments
+Federal loans can be a popular way to pay physician assistant program costs for several reasons, including the fact that payments:

 • Can be deferred until after graduation